 Amplification and detection instrumentation may vary.
-You may need to optimize protocols including the amount of template DNA, cycle number, injection conditions and loading volume for your laboratory instrumentation.
+You may need to optimize protocols including the amount of template DNA, cycle number, injection conditions and loading volume for each laboratory instrument.
 Testing at Promega shows that 30 cycles work well for 0.5ng of purified DNA templates.
 In-house validation should be performed.

 - 1. Place the reaction plate or tubes in the thermal cycler. - 2.
-Select and run the recommended protocol below.
+Select and run the recommended protocol.

 Note: When using the GeneAmp® PCR System 9700, the program must be run with 9600 as the ramp speed.
 The ramp speed is set after the thermal cycling run is started.
-When the 'Select Method Options' screen appears, select 9600 for the ramp speed and enter the reaction volume.
+The 'Select Method Options' screen appears.
+Select 9600 for the ramp speed, and enter the reaction volume.